 Date and Time: Online Class: Friday, Nov 10th, 7PM - 8:30PM, Onsite Practice: Saturday, Nov 11th, 10:00AM - 2:30PM

 With over 4,000 animals representing over 600 species, The Bronx Zoo provides one of the best opportunities to view and photograph animals in a setting that meticulously recreates their natural habitats, and it's right in our own backyard!

 Rated one of the top 5 zoos in the world, their mission is to safeguard the earth's magnificent diversity of wildlife through field conservation and education.

-Exhibit highlights include Jungle World, the Bronx Zoo's indoor rain forest featuring nearly 800 species, Madagascar, showcasing a variety of wildlife and plants from the island, Tiger Mountain (weather permitting), home to the striking Amur tigers, Sea Lion Pool (weather permitting), watch them frolic, play and get fed, creating the perfect opportunity for capturing images, and Astor Court, home to the zoo's original landmark Beaux-Arts buildings.
+Exhibit highlights include Jungle World, the Bronx Zoo's indoor rain forest featuring nearly 800 species, Madagascar, showcasing a variety of wildlife and plants from the island, Highland Himalayas (weather permitting), home to the striking snow leopards and red panda, Sea Lion Pool (weather permitting), watch them frolic, play and get fed, creating the perfect opportunity for capturing images, and Astor Court, home to the zoo's original landmark Beaux-Arts buildings.